-Patricia S. Yoder-Wise, RN, EdD, NEA-BC, ANEF, FAAN, Texas Tech University Health Sciences Center, Lubbock, TX, Janice Waddell, RN, PhD, Ryerson University, Associate Dean, Faculty of Community Services; Associate Professor, Daphne Cockwell School of Nursing, Yeates School of Graduate Studies, Ryerson University, Toronto, Ontario and Nancy Walton, RN, PhD, Director and Associate Professor, Daphne Cockwell School of Nursing, Ryerson University, Toronto, Ontario
+Patricia S. Yoder-Wise, RN, EdD, NEA-BC, ANEF, FAAN, Texas Tech University Health Sciences Center, Lubbock, TX, Janice Waddell, RN, MA, PhD, Professor, Daphne Cockwell School of Nursing, Yeates School of Graduate Studies, Ryerson University, Toronto, Ontario and Nancy Walton, RN, PhD, Director and Associate Professor, Daphne Cockwell School of Nursing, Ryerson University, Toronto, Ontario

 Chair, Research Ethics Board, Women’s College Hospital, Toronto, Ontario